- Home

 The MLSCM is a Level 9 programme of 240 or 180 credits at Levels 8 and 9 with at least 45 credits at Level 9, completed by coursework, or a combination of coursework and either a project or research.

-The programme can be completed in two years (240 credits) or 18 months (180 credits) full-time or up to eight years part-time, depending on your previous study and experience and specific course preferences.
+The programme can be completed in 24 months (240 credits) or 18 months (180 credits) full-time or up to six years part-time, depending on your previous study and experience and specific course preferences.

 Postgraduate Diploma in Logistics and Supply Chain Management